rubocop/ruby-style-guide/README.md

   ```

 * <a name="squiggly-heredocs"></a>
-  Use Ruby 2.3's squiggly heredocs for nicely indented multiline strings.
+  Use Ruby 2.3's squiggly heredocs for nicely indented multi-line strings.
 <sup>[[link](#squiggly-heredocs)]</sup>

   ```Ruby